Reading time: 4 minutes

 While your preservation age is the earliest you can access super, there are financial incentives to delay retirement until age 60 or beyond.

-As mentioned above, you could continue working part time until age 60 and replace some of the lost income with a transition to retirement pension.
+As mentioned above, you could continue working part time until age 60 and replace some of the lost income with a transition-to-retirement pension.
 This allows you to preserve most of your nest egg while easing into retirement and developing other interests.

-When you stop work after age 60, you can access your super tax free whether you take it in the form of a lump sum, income stream or a combination of the two.
+But if you stop work after age 60, you can access your super tax free whether you take it in the form of a lump sum, income stream or a combination of the two.

 Age only part of the story